brianom95/brianom95.github.io/_pages/nwt.md

 #### 40km | 1,200m Gain | Looped |  2 Days
 **Completed: 10 May 2026**

 This is steep and has a lot of road walking, but it is stunning.
 We had strong winds, but clear weather through our climbs.
 We camped behind Lumpers pub around halfway, which had a sauna and cold plunge that Mairead's brother and fiancée joined us for.
 The luxury of pizza and pints on a trail can't be overstated.
-On our return we detoured to summit Slieve Foye, the highest point in Louth, and were very happy with the two days (if a little sunburnt) when arriving back to Carlingford.
+On our return we detoured to summit Slieve Foye, the highest point in Louth.
+We were very happy with the two days when arriving back in Carlingford, even if we were a little sunburnt.

 8.5/10